katesalazar/minia/README.md

 The natural part, if any, consists of a zero (0) or a non zero digit (1-9) followed by any number of digits without restriction.
 The decimal part consists of any number of zeroed digits, followed by a non zero digit (1-9), followed by any number of digits without restriction.
 The exponent consists of a zero (0) or a non zero digit (1-9) followed by any number of digits without restriction.

 As written before, the natural part is optional.
 The decimal part is mandatory.
 The exponent is optional.
+The dot, separating the optional natural part (if any) from the mandatory decimal part, is mandatory.
+The `e` or `E`, separating the mandatory decimal part from the optional exponent part, is optional.

+As a consequence, there is no way to represent zero as a rational literal.
+That's alright, because zero is natural, and in the Minia language every natural number can be promoted to a positive rational number.
+Any other natural numbers can be expressed as a rational literal, e.g. `420` can be also expressed as `.420e3` or `.420E3`.
+The program should detect this and automatically transform such rational number into a natural number.
+You can consider such transformation as a particular case of a general principle in computing by which functions should take as broadest input as possible and return as thinnest output as possible.

 FIXME talk about the `width` and `precision` keywords.

-###### negative rational literals
+###### negative rational numbers

-A negative rational literal is represented by the occurrence of a \[positive\] rational literal following the unary operator minus.
+A negative rational number can not be represented using a literal, but rather as an expression (MISSING LINK TO EXPRESSIONS) consisting of is represented by the occurrence of a \[positive\] rational literal following the unary operator minus.

 ### syntax notation